sauveerk/projects/StepFunctions-EC2.md

 - This is very simple and straightforward step function.
 A production function will have error handling logic using retry and catch also.

---Definition of this Step Function is following.
+- Definition of this Step Function is following.

 ```
 {
   "Comment": "A description of my state machine",